zafar142007/Calendarly/README.md

 It is important therefore to log as much as possible.

 6. Also the functional way of writing code in Webflux is much advanced and useful than the annotations way.
-So always use the functional handlers etc.
+So always use the functional handlers/routers etc.

+7. Webflux does indeed bring clarity to code.
+By removing traditional exception handling, and adding fluent calls it makes code easier to understand.
+Although the chances of errors also increase because of the opaqueness of reactive types, I think performance should be the ultimate factor in deciding  whether to use Webflux.